 - 2Range, battery & chargingWith a maximum range of 201 miles, the Mokka-e is ideal for those with a short commute, but the 100kW charging capability means it can handle longer journeys

-- 7Reliability & safety - currently readingThe Mokka-e hasn’t gone through Euro NCAP crash tests just yet, but the car does pack plenty of safety kit and features a well tested electric powertrain
+- 7Reliability & safety rating - currently readingThe Mokka-e fell short of full marks in Euro NCAP crash-testing, but the car does pack plenty of safety kit and features a well tested electric powertrain